 I decide to dig out a foot-deep depression from below the center of the trampoline, to create more clearance.
 Even at its best – and ringed by a tall safety net, a trampoline presents certain dangers to springy children; the last thing I want to see is one of them hitting bottom and hurting themselves.

-Adding topsoil to my coming pile is sort of like bringing coals to Newcastle, but the weight of the dirt will help compact the airy leaves, and the billions of microbial life within each shovelful will help kickstart the composting.
+Adding topsoil to my coming pile is sort of like bringing coals to Newcastle, but the weight of the dirt will help compact the airy leaves, and the billions of microbial critters within each shovelful will help kickstart the composting process.

 Before long, I’ve scooped out a depression about 10 feet in diameter.
 It looks just like an old buffalo wallow I once came across on my grandfather’s farm; he’d kept the area untilled as a remnant of the prairie his farm once was.
 Sure enough, after dragging the trampoline back over the shallow pit, the dog took up residence in his cool new cubby hole.
 I’m too sore and tired to get in the car to drive to the beach, so opt for a long shower instead.